-This collection includes eight interviews detailing the history of the Nine Mile Remount Depot Station north of Missoula, Montana.
-The interviews were conducted in 1977 and 1981 by Jerry Coball, Tom Reese, and Jane Benson.
-The interviewees discuss the evolution of firefighting, horse breeding, mules and other livestock used in fighting forest fires, and day-to-day life at the Depot Station.
-The original interviews are held as Oral History Collection OH 086 at Archives and Special Collections, Mansfield Library, University of Montana-Missoula.
+This collection includes thirteen interviews detailing the history of the Ninemile Remount Depot north of Missoula, Montana.
+The interviews were conducted in 1977 by Jane Reed Benson as a project for the U.S. Forest Service, which later became her 1978 thesis The U.S. Forest Service Remount Depot and Winter Range: Oral and Written History Prepared for a Government Agency.
+The interviewees discuss the evolution of firefighting, horse breeding, mules and other livestock used in fighting forest fires, and day-to-day life at the Depot.
+The original interviews are held as Oral History Collection OH 086 at Archives and Special Collections, Mansfield Library, the University of Montana.

 Alma Thompson discusses her husband, Boyd Thompson, and his work at the Nine Mile Remount Depot Station.
 She describes Boyd Thompson’s work with mules and horses at the Depot, where he was a supervisor or pack strings and an overseer of saddle horse breeding.
 Thompson ...
 Read More